opensolon/soloncode/README.md

 If you use "soloncode" in your project name (e.g., "soloncode-dashboard" or "soloncode-app"), please indicate in the README that the project is not officially developed by the OpenSolon team and has no affiliation.

-## FAQ: What's the difference from Claude Code and OpenCode?
+## FAQ: What's the difference from Claude Code?

 They are functionally similar, with key differences:

 * Built with Java, 100% open-source.
 * Pure Chinese prompt-driven development and construction.
 * Provider-agnostic.
-Requires model configuration.
-Model iteration will narrow gaps and reduce costs, making provider-agnostic approach important.
+Configure models as needed.
+Model iteration will narrow gaps and reduce costs, making flexible configuration important.
-* Focused on terminal command-line interface (CLI), running via system commands.
+* Simultaneously supports terminal command-line interface (CLI), browser interface (WEB), and desktop IDE interface (Desktop).
 * Supports Web, ACP protocol for remote communication.